Honors & Awards

-Drexel SPS is proud to have received this award six years in a row, especially since our zone includes more than 60 other chapters!
+Drexel SPS is proud to have received this award eight years in a row, especially since our zone includes more than 60 other chapters!

 In 2015, Drexel SPS chapter received an award to continue their partnership with a local all-girls Catholic high school and a local after-school science club, focusing on electrodynamic and thermodynamic demonstrations.
 Drexel SPS won this award for the first time in 2013 with the proposed idea to visit all-girls middle and high schools in the greater Philadelphia area to encourage young women to consider future studies in physics.

 Marsh W. White Award – 2007-2015

 In 2012, Drexel SPS was presented with the Marsh W. White award to bring physics to younger students through the use of a high-speed camera.
 Students viewed everyday events, slowed drastically, and saw physics principles in action.
 Volunteers presented the demonstration at the Philadelphia Science Carnival and for the seventh and eighth grade students at the Independence Charter School located in Center City, Philadelphia.

 In 2011, Drexel SPS was presented with the Marsh W. White award to create a set of outreach events in conjunction with the Philadelphia Science Festival in attempt to help promote an awareness and appreciation of science in the general community.
 The exhibition was held during the Philadelphia Science Carnival in 2011, and also at a separate event at Drexel University during the two-week long festival.

 In 2010, Drexel SPS was presented with the Marsh W. White award to engage Philadelphia-based, inner-city, high school students to view and critique Hollywood movie clips using physics principles.
 The "Hollywood Physics" demonstration was presented at two high schools in the greater Philadelphia region.

 Sigma Pi Sigma Undergraduate Research Award: 2007, 2010, 2012, 2015